srpedlar-cmd/active-directory-home-lab/README.md

 ![Step 2](server-2.png)

-Installed Windows Server 2022 Desktop Experience.
+Created the D01 virtual machine and attached the official Windows Server 2022 Evaluation ISO in Oracle VirtualBox

 ---